STIXProject/stix-ramrod/docs/api/examples.rst

 .. note::

-    The example above assumes that the input content can be upgraded without raising a :class:`ramrod.UpdateError` or any other exceptions.
+    The example above assumes that the input content can be upgraded without raising a :class:`.UpdateError` or any other exceptions.